What is SafeSpaceHealth™️?

 interested in learning about the specific issues in healthcare harming health professional wellbeing, fulfilment and interfering with their effectiveness in helping patients and colleagues.

-willing to question their own beliefs, biases, judgements and communication styles, recognise when they’re unhelpful to moderation/support and committed to ongoing learning & actions to enhance empathy & its preservation, compassion, discipline, non-rescuing, relating skills, humility & self-worth.
+willing to question your own beliefs, biases, judgements and communication styles, recognise when they’re unhelpful to moderation/support and committed to ongoing learning & actions to enhance empathy & its preservation, compassion, discipline, non-rescuing, relating skills, humility & self-worth.

 Concerned your background and/or training doesn’t match perfectly?
 That’s OK!
-We’ll provide training to ensure our moderators are able to provide the support our valued health professionals require, and to ensure you yourself can offer this service without burnout.
+We provide training to ensure our moderators are able to provide the support our valued health professionals require, and to ensure you yourself can offer this service without burnout.

 What’s the time commitment for Moderator training?

 Training occurs online using Zoom platform over an 8 week period.

 Classes are held on Monday AND Wednesdays, Australian DST (Sundays & Tuesdays for North America & Europe.

 There are 3 sessions offered on class days to accommodate the different time zones.
 Come to the session time that works best for you on that day.